Synergistic Small Worlds that Drive Technological Sophistication: Methods

 Similarly, the total output ($Y_j$) of industry $j$ in country $c$ can be defined as

-where $F_{j(c),c'}$ represents the final demand of goods and services of sector $j$ of country $c'$ in any country $c$.
+where $F_{j}^{c,c'}$ represents the final demand of goods and services of sector $j$ of any country $c'$ in country $c$.

-By using the multi-region transaction matrices $T$ and $F$ we identify the total inter-industry inputs $X_{i,j}(c)$ and the total output $Y_j(c)$ of industry $j$ in country $c$.
-These time series may be affected by temporal trends that prevent them from exhibiting Gaussian distributions.
+By using the multi-region transaction matrices $T$ and $F$ we identify the total inter-industry inputs $X_{i,j}^c$ and the total output $Y_j^c$ of industry $j$ in country $c$.
+These time series may be affected by temporal trends that do not exhibit a stationary distribution.
 Thus, we convert these flows into log-fluctuations, a common practice in the study of financial time series.
-The log-fluctuations for the input $i$ to industry $j$ and country $c$ ($X_{i,j}(c)$), and the corresponding output ($Y_j^{t}(c)$) can be written as
+The log-fluctuations for the input $i$ to industry $j$ and country $c$ ($X_{i,j}^c(t)$), and the corresponding output ($Y_j^{c}(t)$) can be written as

 For a given industry, a vector of output (or input) log-fluctuations can be collated across years and countries for data-augmentation purposes.
-This is necessary in the application of PID since the country-specific vectors $\hat{X}_{i,j}^{t}(c)$ and $\hat{Y}_{j}^{t}(c)$ are not long enough to fulfill the requirements of the data estimation method \cite{barrett_exploration_2015}.
+This is necessary in the application of PID since the country-specific vectors $\hat{X}_{i,j}^{c}(t)$ and $\hat{Y}_{j}^{c}(t)$ are not long enough to fulfill the requirements of the data estimation method \citep{barrett_exploration_2015}.
 Ideally, such collation should consider clustering countries with similar technologies in a given industry.
 Thus, in the next section, we explain how to achieve this.